John J. Pettus: Early life

-Political career
+Antebellum political career

 In 1844, Pettus represented Kemper County in the Mississippi House of Representatives.
 In 1848, he was elected to the Mississippi Senate.
 In 1853, while Governor Henry S. Foote was waiting for the January 11 inauguration of John J. McRae, Foote grew bitter and angry, addressing the legislative session by announcing that he had considered resigning in protest once the election results came in.
 At noon on January 5, 1854, Foote's resignation was received by the state senate.

 The Mississippi Constitution of 1832 had abolished the office of lieutenant governor.
 As President of the Mississippi Senate, Pettus was next in seniority and sworn in at noon on January 7, 1854.
 He held the governorship until McRae was sworn in on January 10, 1854.
 His only recorded act during these 120 hours was to order a special session in Noxubee County to fill the office of a deceased state representative, Francis Irby.
 On January 11, McRae was inaugurated as governor, and Pettus returned as senate president.
 During the 1850s, he became identified as "the Mississippi Fire-eater," a term referring to Southerners supporting secession.
+As a state senator, Pettus developed a reputation as a "disunion man of the most unmitigated order", advocating for Mississippi delegates to attend the Nashville Convention and discuss the possibility of secession during the 1850 political crisis.

-In 1859, he was elected governor.
-In his inaugural address, he said that the south's only way to maintain slavery was secession and called for a southern confederacy.
-Following President Abraham Lincoln's election, on November 26, 1860, Pettus called for a Special Session of the Legislature and urged the legislature to call for a convention to withdraw Mississippi from the United States.
+In 1859, Pettus was elected governor by a 3-1 margin.
+In his inaugural address, he said that the South's only way to maintain slavery was secession and a Southern Confederacy, and he pledged to defend the "superiority and supremacy of the white race" against "Black Republicans".
+Following President Abraham Lincoln's election, on November 26, 1860, Pettus called for a special session of the state legislature and advocated for a convention to withdraw Mississippi from the United States.
 The Legislature called for a Secession Convention which convened in Jackson on January 7, 1861.
-Two days later, Mississippi officially declared secession from the United States.
-On February 4, 1861, along with five other slave states, the Confederate States of America was established at Montgomery, Alabama, precipitating the American Civil War.
-Pettus was re-elected in the fall of 1861.
-Pettus was succeeded by Charles Clark.
+Two days later, the state officially declared its withdrawal from the US.
+On February 4, 1861, Mississippi along with other slave states formed the Confederate States of America, precipitating the American Civil War.